-Mosquitoes are known carriers (vectors) of many diseases harmful to humans, including the West Nile Virus, which can prove deadly to children, the elderly, and those with weakened immune systems.
-In an effort to control the breeding of mosquitoes and to minimize their impact on area residents, mosquito fumigation services are conducted in the Socorro area through an interlocal agreement with the City of El Paso.
+Mosquitoes are known carriers (vectors) of many diseases, including the West Nile Virus, which may be harmful to humans, especially children, the elderly, and those with weakened immune systems.
+In an effort to control the breeding of mosquitoes and to minimize their impact on area residents, various mosquito control activities are conducted in the Socorro area through an interlocal agreement with the City of El Paso.

 Mosquito/ Vector Control Services

 Mosquito control services are provided through an interlocal agreement with the City of El Paso.
-The City of El Paso’s Environmental Services Department responds to requests for mosquito fogging / spraying within the City limits of Socorro.
-To request mosquito fogging / spraying services please call (915) 212-6000 or click on the button below.
+The City of El Paso’s Environmental Services Department responds to requests for mosquito fogging/spraying within the City limits of Socorro.
+To request mosquito fogging/spraying services please call (915) 212-6000

 Larvicides are products used to kill immature mosquitoes before they become adults.
 They can be either biological (such as toxin from specific bacteria that is lethal to mosquito larvae but not to other organisms) or chemical products, such as insect growth regulators, surface films, or organophosphates.
 Larvicides are applied directly to water sources that hold mosquito eggs, larvae or pupae.
 When used well, larvicides can help to reduce the overall mosquito burden by limiting the number of new mosquitoes that are produced